MichaelJamesParsons/FairShareSchedulerExercise/readme.md

 This is an implementation of the fair share scheduler for the CSC 400 Fall 2016 semester.

+## Disclaimer

+This source code is a part of a university assignment and is to be used for academic purposes only.
+Students who have been assigned a similar task should not review this source code as it may be considered cheating at some institutions.
+The files `Sim.java`,  `Asm.java`, and all assets in the `/data` directory were provided as part of the assignment.
+I do not claim ownership of those files nor do they reflect the quality of my work.

 ## Basic Usage

-### Step 1 Generate Mock Processes

-First, compile `Asm.java`.
-Then, in the same directory where the `asm.class` file is generated, execute `java Asm ***.pasm`, where "***" is the name of a `.pasm` file.
-This will have to be executed for each individual `.pasm` file.

-After you complete this step, you should have a list of `.pexe` files, where the name of each file will match the prefix of your `.pasm` files.

-For example `java asm comp.pasm` will create a `comp.pexe` file.

-### Step 2 Learn the API
+### Learn the API

-Once the `.pexe` files have been generated, compile this project.

 The fair share scheduler is executed through a commandline interface, which accepts 3 required arguments:

-- `-w` - The default weight of each process.
+- `-w` - The default weight of each process (decimal 0 < x < 1).
-- `-p` - The default priority of each process.
+- `-p` - The default priority of each process (int x > 0).
 - `-f` - A list of `.pexe` files (delimited by a space) to be executed, followed by their group ID.
 For example, if your file is `comp.pexe` with a group ID of `5`, your `-f` argument would look like this: `-f comp.pexe:5`.

 ### Execute the Scheduler (example)